nolanbconaway/underground/readme.md

                           provided.
   -t, --timezone TEXT    Output timezone.
 Ignored if --epoch.
 Default to NYC
                           time.
+  -s, --stalled-timeout INTEGER  Number of seconds between the last movement
+                                 of a train and the API update before considering a train stalled.
+Default is 90 as recommended by the MTA.
+Numbers less than 1 disable this check.
   --help                 Show this message and exit.
 ```